 There are two historical realities which support the Balkan origin hypothesis of PH908.

-- The Z17855 subclade was also formed in the eastern Balkan and it seems that its expansion (together with the expansion of E-V13 lineages) towards the north started in the 8th century when the Vlachs crossed the Danube and attacked the residing Slavs.
-With the arrival of Hungarians these Vlachs spread over a wider area.
-Another significant migration happened at the end of 15th century.
-Hence, we have Laccy Gorale, Wallasi in southern Poland (where the frequency of I2a1 haplogroup is the highest), and Moravian Wallachia in the Czech republic.
+- The Z17855 subclade was undoubtedly formed in the eastern Balkans (https://www.yfull.com/tree/I-Z17855/ ) and most of its representatives still live in the same region.
+It seems that its “mild” expansion (together with the further expansion of I-Y4460, E-V13 and R1b lineages) towards the north started in the 8th century when "the Vlachs crossed the Danube and attacked the residing Slavs".
+With the arrival of Hungarians these people spread over a wider area.
+Some Z17855 lineages are confirmed in western Balkans too – for example, the members of the Vlach tribe called Mirilovići from Herzegovina.

-The genetic connection of the I2a1 men from the Carpathian mountains in Ukraine and the I2a1 Romanians and Moldavians was well documented in the study Populations of Transcarpathia and Bukovina on the genetic landscape of surrounding regions.*
+As for Ukraine, which is sometimes (without any corroboration) suggested as the “cradle” of I-PH908, the genetic connection of the I2a1 men from the Carpathian Mountains in Ukraine and the I2a1 Romanians and Moldavians was well documented in the study Populations of Transcarpathia and Bukovina on the genetic landscape of surrounding regions.*